Jokrxo/biz-hub-rigel-48a4f34f/GIT_SETUP_GUIDE.md

 1. Go to https://vercel.com
 2. Click "New Project"
 3. Import from GitHub
-4. Select your "apex-accounts" repository
+4. Select your "rigel-business" repository
 5. Configure environment variables (see below)
 6. Deploy